07d. Terrain & Feature Toolbox Controls

 Overview

-Note: You can have floating dialogs instead of drawers using the buttons in the top right of the menu bar.
-The functionality within the floating dialogs is the same as the drawers.
+Note: You can have floating dialogs instead of tabs using the buttons in the top right of the menu bar.
+The functionality within the floating dialogs is the same as the tabs.
+In either case, we’ll refer to them as toolboxes.
+Pre-2025 Worldographer uses Drawers instead of Tabs, but it does also have Floating Dialogs.

 Terrain Drawer